 a pot of stew with meat in it on a table.

 Shred the Beef: Place the meat in a bowl and use two forks to shred it into bite-sized pieces.
-Pour over some consommé, or sauce, from the beef.
-Garnish with chopped onion and cilantro if desired.

 bbq pulled pork in a white bowl.

-More Taco Meat Recipes We Love
+More Taco Meat recipes to try

 Meet Becky Hardin